 A relative helped Ethel get a job at RCA’s record plant (in Camden, New Jersey) to help pay for tuition and expenses.
 Ethel’s first job included tasks like putting labels on records.
 She was promoted to record tester where she had to listen to one out of every 500 records pressed for quality.
 She learned every note of the big hits since Ethel had to listen to them over and over.

-Ethel would hang out at the nearby RCA recording studios (and brought her trombone with her to play between sessions).
-She got to play with some major artists for fun and also learn how the engineers and producers worked.
-She also spent a lot of time in the studio as secretary to the manager of A&R at the time, Herman Diaz, Jr. Ethel got to produce her first session (with bandleader Elliot Laurence) when Diaz called in sick and asked her to do it.
+Ethel was allowed to visit the nearby RCA recording studios.
+She brought her trombone with her, playing with major artists for fun between sessions.
+She also learned how recording sessions worked.
+Ethel was secretary to the manager of A&R at the time, Herman Diaz, Jr. Ethel got to produce her first recording session (with bandleader Elliot Laurence) when Diaz called in sick and asked her to do it.

 In 1955, Ethel convinced her boss, Manie Sacks, to sign Perez Prado to RCA’s label.
 She produced his record, Cherry Pink and Apple Blossom White, which became a worldwide hit and helped bring the mambo craze to the US.